Scheduling your first Splash

 - Toenails must be trimmed with smooth edges.
 Nails will be checked prior to swim, and if trimming or filing is required, there will be a $10 fee.
 Sharp/long toenails can damage the pool.

-- Defecation in the pool will result in a clean-up fee, that fee can range from $25-$150, depending on the extent of the stool in the pool and whether or not the pool needs to be shut down for the rest of the day.
-Session will end and no refund will be given.
+- Defecation in the pool will result in a clean-up fee of $50, Session will end and no refund will be given.

 - Dogs should be in good health and free of any communicable conditions.